Yinguin/data_mid_bootcamp_project_regression/README.md

 **Project Description**

-We are conducting an end-to-end analysis of a dataset (regression_data.xls/.csv).
-The analysis includes regression models to **Predict selling prices of houses in King County, WA** based on certain features provided in the dataset, such as location, renovation status and size.
+We are conducting an end-to-end analysis of a dataset.
+The analysis includes three regression models to **Predict selling prices of houses in King County, WA** based on certain features provided in the dataset, such as location, renovation status and size.
 The models also aim at understanding which factors are responsible for higher property value ($650K and above).
 The dataset consists of historic data of around 22,000 properties sold between May 2014 and May 2015.

+We have modeled Linear Regression, KNN Regression and XGBoost both on the cleaned dataset and on the preprocessed dataset.

 To sum up the outcome of our prediction models: